deuscode/PowerShell-Docs/reference/4.0/Microsoft.PowerShell.Core/Import-Module.md

 ### None, System.Management.Automation.PSModuleInfo, or System.Management.Automation.PSCustomObject

 By default, **Import-Module** does not generate any output.
-If you specify the *PassThru* parameter, the cmldet generates a **System.Management.Automation.PSModuleInfo** object that represents the module.
+If you specify the *PassThru* parameter, the cmdlet generates a **System.Management.Automation.PSModuleInfo** object that represents the module.
 If you specify the *AsCustomObject* parameter, it generates a **PSCustomObject** object.

 ## NOTES

 - Before you can import a module, the module must be installed on the local computer, that is, the module directory must be copied to a directory that is accessible to your local computer.
-For more information, see [about_Modules](/powershell/module/microsoft.powershell.core/about/about_modules).
+For more information, see [about_Modules](About/about_Modules.md).

   You can also use the `PSSession` and `CIMSession` parameters to import modules that are installed on remote computers.
 However, commands that use the cmdlets in these modules actually run in the remote session on the remote computer.